The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS), is a health

 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In a state agency, this class is accountable for performing highly skilled duties in one or more trade areas.
+In a state agency, this class is accountable for performing a full range of highly skilled duties in one of the following trade areas: electrical, plumbing and steamfitting, utilities or heating, ventilation and refrigeration.

 EXAMPLES OF DUTIES